MIT

 Email: doga [at] {adobe.com, mit.edu, csail.mit.edu, acm.org, ieee.org}

-My research interests span two areas related to ubiquitous intelligence:
+My research spans two complementary directions related to ubiquitous intelligence:

 I regularly collaborate with interdisciplinary teams and present my findings at major CS and human-computer interaction (HCI) conferences.
 For more information about my projects or to discuss potential collaborations, please feel free to reach out to me via email.